What are bikes-for-work schemes?

 At the end of the fixed lease period, the employer can give staff the option to buy their equipment through a transfer of ownership, which uses a fair market value payment set by HM Revenue and Customs (HMRC).

-Following changes implemented in 2012 employers can no longer pass VAT savings onto employees, and it must be accounted for on the monthly amounts paid by staff, because the scheme is regarded as supply of a service.
+Following changes implemented in 2012 employers can no longer pass VAT savings onto employees, and this must be accounted for on the monthly amounts paid by staff, because the scheme is regarded as supply of a service.